 The paper must have been either accepted for publication or already published in a peer reviewed journal.
 If accepted but not yet published a verifying letter from the journal is required.

 If your chapter has more than one paper in one or both of the categories you will need to do an internal review to choose which one you want to submit BEFORE sending to the chair of the research awards committee.
 In this case you should decide on an internal deadline that will give you enough time for this before your final submission.

 Recipients of each award will be selected by a committee of members from 8 chapters per year, beginning with Auburn University and proceeding alphabetically through the institutional names.
 With 32 chapters, each chapter's reviewing responsibility will recur every 4 years.

 Submit each manuscript with a completed Manuscript Award Nominee form

-Email submissions to the Chair of the Awards Committee with Subject heading: Phi Zeta MS Award
+Email submissions to the National Secretary-Treasurer with Subject heading: Phi Zeta MS Award

 Elizabeth Rozanski, Chair, Tufts University